Runko: Modern multiphysics toolbox for plasma simulations: Numerical implementation

 \subsection{Drivers}

-The actual simulation codes in \runko\ are run by so-called \textit{drivers}.
+The actual simulation codes in \runko\ are executed by the \textit{drivers}.
 Drivers are short \python\ scripts that use the \cpp\ bindings of the tiles and solvers.
 They typically consist of an initialization section in the beginning where tiles of some specific module are loaded into the \corgi\ grid container.
 After this, the data attributes of the tiles are initialized.
 The drivers also include the main time propagation loop where solvers are applied to the tiles in the correct order.
 As an example, Table~\ref{tab:pic_loop} presents the main time integration loop of the PIC code.

-The main advantage of using the low-level \cpp\ classes via the \python\ driver scripts is the ease of usage.
-Various complex initialization routines are, for example, rendered much easier to implement in a high-level language that also supports data visualization.
-It also opens up a possibility of doing (at least) part of the analysis on-the-fly during the simulation.
+The main advantage of using the low-level \cpp\ classes via the \python\ driver scripts is the ease of use.
+For example, various complex initialization routines are rendered much easier to implement in a high-level language that also supports data visualization.
+It also opens up the possibility of performing the analysis (or at least part of it) on the fly during the simulation.